YvesDalienJean/FitActive/wp-content/plugins/wordpress-popup/readme.txt

 4. Build beautiful pop-ups with any of the 4 included layouts.

 == Changelog ==

+= 7.0.3 =
+* Add option to reset the plugin's data manually and on uninstall
+* Add "Email" to social sharing module's services
+* Add option to Anonymise the stored data periodically
+* Allow selecting the Metrics that are shown in the plugin's Dashboard page
+* Allow applying the "After submission" behavior to external forms
+* Add option to remove stored entries whe performin Account Erasure Requests
+* Add "validate" option to form fields
+* Update MadMimi to V3
+* Update Sendinblue to V3
+* Replace CampaignMonitor and Mautic libraries by custom wrappers
+* Add GDPR compliance to Sendy, Mailchimp, and ActiveCampaign
+* Allow picking the background color of the success message
+* Allow adding input manually in the datepicker field
+* Add border design settings for the "Call to Action" button
+* Fix minor UX and UI details
+* Fix module not following CPT conditions
+* Fix 'Ensure text remains visible during webfont load' in Google Pagespeed Insights
+* Fix emails sent by Hustle not using the defined sender and not displaying as HTML
+* Fix 'form' tags being stripped in frontend in some cases
+* Fix slide-in behavior when using a custom size
+* Check for crawlers before calling geo services
+* Fix conflict with HitMag theme
+* Fix White label not being applied in certain pages
+* Improve how the stored integrations' lists are retrieved
+* Improve compatibility with Forminator polls and dropdowns
+* Improve compatibility with Branda, Nextgen, and Facebook Feed Pro plugins
+* Replace the default HTML form validator by the custom one
+* Fix wildcards not working under the "Specific URL" condition
+* Fix social sharing modules looking off in Internet Explorer

 = 7.0.2 =
 * Add a "time" fields in forms